|Home| A-Z Indexes| Subscribe| Contact Us| Log In | Follow us on|

 Masters, John Neve Ltd., of Rye.
-This Retail Jeweller, born in Tenterden, Kent in the spring of 1846, was the son of a watchmaker – John Masters of Tenterden.
-He started working as a journeyman for Whitehead in Sevenoaks, Kent in 1864 and in 1869 he took over the business of C. F. Lewns in Rye, Sussex.
+This Retail Jeweller, born in Tenterden, Kent on the 13th March 1846.
+He was the son of watchmaker – John Masters (1818-1892) and Elizabeth Neve of Tenterden.
+He was educated at Tudor Hall, Hawkhurst in the 1850’s and started working as a journeyman for Whitehead in Sevenoaks, Kent in June 1863 until 1866 and in 1869 he took over the business of Mr. E. K. Lewns of 21 High Street, Rye, Sussex which his father had purchased for him.
 The company sold clocks and English and imported watches as well as jewellery.

-In 1881, according to the census, John (35) unmarried, living at High Street, Rye.
-His trade is Watchmaker Employing 1 Assistant & 2 Apprentices, with him are Rosa Bradford (50), Housekeeper and Augustus J. Whitehead (19), Watchmakers Assistant.
+In 1881, according to the census, John (35) unmarried, living at High Street, Rye (number 21) His trade is Watchmaker Employing 1 Assistant & 2 Apprentices, with him are Rosa Bradford (50), Housekeeper and Augustus J. Whitehead (19), Watchmakers Assistant.
+From 1884 John was an Alderman of Rye Town Council.

-The 1911 census shows the family living at; - Clifton House, East Street, Rye and those listed are;- John Neve Masters (65) Widowed, Jeweller Manager of Masters Ltd, Herbert John (27)accountant, Kate Fuller (22)engraver, Winnfred Nove (19).
+The 1911 census shows the family living at; - Clifton House, East Street, Rye and those listed are; - John Neve Masters (65) Widowed, Jeweller Manager of Masters Ltd, Herbert John (27) accountant, Kate Fuller (22) engraver, Winnifred Nove (19).

-John N Masters died in April 1928 at the age of 82.
+John N Masters died on the 11th April 1928 at Cannon House, Rye, aged 82 after a few months of failing health which had kept him at home since December of the previous year.
 The death was registered in Rye, Sussex.

 Two brand names used on his watches were Coastguard and Veracity.